 A person should contact a doctor if they notice any of the following symptoms, as they could indicate a vitamin D deficiency:

 If a person experiences any new or worsening symptoms after taking a vitamin D supplement, they should stop using the product and contact a doctor immediately.

 Having a small amount of safe sunlight exposure several times per week can help a person get enough vitamin D. However, there are a variety of reasons that a person may not be able to do this.

 For some people, a vitamin D supplement may be necessary.

-Vitamin D liquids allow people to tailor the dosage to their needs.
-Some people may only need supplements during the winter months, while others may need them year-round.
+Vitamin D liquids allow people to tailor the amount to their needs.
+Some people may only need to take supplements during the winter months, while others may need them year-round.

-A doctor can perform a blood test to determine whether or not someone has a deficiency.
-They can then advise on the right dosage depending on a person’s age and any medications they take.
+A doctor can also perform a blood test to determine whether or not someone has a vitamin D deficiency.
+They can then advise on the right amount to take depending on a person’s age and any medications they take.